joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 up to the PR description and how to handle if the version bump calculation is set incorrectly by the change.
 These are not impossible things to solve and all of them can be solved with automation.
 However, remembering the golden rule of automation, the process seems to be getting more complex.
 While something like GitVersion definitely works, I would suggest using PR labels.
-They provide solutions to the friction points listed and also provide a bit more of a intuitive developer experience.
+They provide solutions to the friction points listed and also provide a bit more of an intuitive developer experience.

 Here's an example of such an implementation for GitHub specifically that is being used in the example project: